seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 As kill a king, and marry with his brother.

 **QUEEN GERTRUDE**
-As kill a king!
+As kill a king! /

 **HAMLET**
-Ay, lady, 'twas my word.
+/ Ay, lady, 'twas my word.

-*Lifts up the array and discovers POLONIUS*
+*Lifts up the arras and discovers POLONIUS*

 Thou wretched, rash, intruding fool, farewell!
 I took thee for thy better: take thy fortune;